-PAPER - II: CPSY 102: SOCIAL PSYCHOLOGY (CC) (Common for both M.Sc.
+Course Code Course Title No of Hours Per week No of Credits Psy-102 SOCIAL PSYCHOLOGY 04 4 Sessional Mark End End End Semester Examination Marks: 80 (Com (Common for both M.Sc.
 Psychology and M.Sc.
-Counselling Psychology)
+Counseling Psychology)

 - a.
-Definition, understanding social behaviour - Historical origins; relationship with other social sciences - b.
+To understand the concepts of social psychology - b.
+To comprehend the social perception and cognition. - c.
+To study the socializationd.
+To understand the meaning and theories of attitudes a.
+Definition, understanding social behaviour b.
 Research methods in social psychology: Field, Observation, Experimental, Survey.